Field Note

 Orvis vs Patagonia vs HUK Fishing Clothing

-Compare Orvis, Patagonia, and HUK fishing clothing for Northeast sun, rain, wading, fly fishing, boat days, surf sessions, and cold-weather layers.
+Compare Orvis, Patagonia, and HUK for Northeast sun, rainwear, waders, deck boots, fishing bags, boat days, surf sessions, and cold-weather layers.

 Quick take